Midnight Club 3: Dub Edition: Midnight Club 3: Dub Edition Remix

 Midnight Club 3: Dub Edition Remix is a revised edition of Midnight Club 3: Dub Edition.
 It is available as a Greatest Hits release on PlayStation 2 and a Platinum Hits release on Xbox (the remix edition of the game is not available for the PlayStation Portable).
-The game was released on March 12, 2006, or exactly eleven months after the original version's release.
-It was released on December 19, 2012 on PlayStation Network for the PS3, but was removed after a passing of time due to licensing issues.
+The game was released on March 13, 2006, or exactly eleven months after the original version's release.
+It was released on December 19, 2012, on PlayStation Network for the PS3, but was removed after a passing of time due to licensing issues.

 The game features all of the cities, vehicles, music, and other features from Midnight Club 3: Dub Edition.
-This version of the game also allows the player to import the Midnight Club 3: Dub Edition data on their memory card to Midnight Club 3: Dub Edition Remix to make up for lost progress, thus saving the player from starting all over again.
+This version of the game also allows the player to import the original game data stored on their memory card hard drive to Midnight Club 3: Dub Edition Remix to make up for lost progress, thus saving the player from starting all over again.

 The following features were added in Remix: